manhhv87/yolo7_SeaDronesSee/README.md

 Multi-Object Tracking: 22 video clips with 54,105 frames

-Multi-Spektral Object Detection: 246 train images, 61 validation images, 125 testing images

-Boat-MNIST (toy data set): Image Classification: 3765 train images, 1506 validation images, 2259 testing image

-For Object Detection, Single-Object Tracking, Multi-Object Tracking we do not hand out the test set labels but only the inputs.
+We do not hand out the test set labels but only the inputs.
 To evaluate your model, you may upload your prediction on our webserver, which runs an automatic evaluation protocol that yields the performance, which can be compared on a leaderboard.
-For Boat-MNIST, we withold the entire test set (images and labels) and you can upload an ONNX-model that will be run on the webserver to yield the accuracy.

 Soon, we will update the SeaDronesSee benchmark and add additional data - stay tuned.